-The active ingredient in Garlon, Renovate, Pathfinder and many other brands of herbicide.
-Triclopyr is often used to treat urasian milfoil in lakes.
+The active ingredient in Garlon®, Renovate®, Pathfinder® and many other brands of herbicide.
+Triclopyr is often used to treat Eurasian milfoil in lakes.
 It is a relatively safe herbicide when used appropriately.
 We have spot-sprayed it on phragmites, as well as on freshly-cut stumps of diseased beech.
 We anticipate using it on autumn olive where mechanical removal hasn’t been effective.

-The use of herbicides and management of invasives is evolving and GPMCT will likely change its practices as other herbicides and herbicide alternatives are developed, and as other threats emerge, such as Hemlock Wooly Adelgid and Emerald Ash Borer.
+The use of pesticides and management of invasives is evolving and GPMCT will likely change its practices as other treatments are developed, and as other threats emerge, such as the hemlock wooly adelgid and emerald ash borer.

 We are currently developing a pesticide policy that reflects our current use and directs our future use of pesticides.
 It will require us to do more documentation of the specific areas, pesticides and purposes for the applications, as well as documented follow-up.
 We will also notify Wildlands users if pesticides are used on roads or trails or other places people are likely to be present.

-It is likely we will also evolve to using only State-certified Pesticide Applicators, instead of willing volunteers.
+It is likely we will also evolve to using State-certified pesticide applicators, instead of willing volunteers.
 We have never asked staff to apply pesticides against their wishes.
-As in the past, we will rely on the long experience of our licensed professional forester for advice, and continue to research and apply best practices.
+As in the past, we will rely on the long experience of our forester for advice, and continue to research and apply best practices.